aiyeola/aboyeji-barnes-backstars-nodejs/README.md

 - Run `cp .env.example .env` to create the .env variables and fill them
 - Run `yarn db-migrate:dev` to create db migrations
 - Run `yarn run start:dev` to start development server
-- Run `yarn run test` to run all tests
+- Run `yarn run localTest` to run all tests locally

 ### User Credentials seeded to the Database